 Novels in Progress

-Please see my blog posts for an extract/teaser for each novel.
+Please see blog posts for an extract/teaser for each novel.

-Meanwhile, in the parallel and contemporary world, Tamara is trying to help Kalianne, but her life is increasingly disrupted by periods of disassociation, fugues and bouts of paranoia.
+Meanwhile Anna in the parallel and contemporary world, is still trying to track down her birth mother.
+She becomes increasingly plagued by bouts of disassociation, fugues and paranoia.

-It is not possible for Tamara to survive indefinitely in both worlds.
+It is not possible for Anna to survive indefinitely in both worlds.
 It becomes a race against time for her to find the missing child and return to her own world.